Why landlords require you to have commercial lease insurance

 Getting commercial lease insurance to meet your landlord’s requirements is fast, easy and affordable at NEXT.

-As soon as you make a payment, you'll get access to your certificate of insurance, so you can send them a copy or list them as an additional insured.
+You just need to answer a few questions about your business.
+As soon as you make a payment, you’ll get access to your certificate of insurance so you can send landlords a copy and/or list them as an additional insured.

 If you have questions, our licensed, U.S.-based insurance professionals are standing by to help.